cscart/docs/en/user_guide/users/vendors/vendor_group.rst

 .. note::

     This functionality first appeared in Multi-Vendor 4.9.1.
-It is available only in Multi-Vendor Plus.
+It is available only in Multi-Vendor Plus as a part of the :doc:`/user_guide/addons/vendor_privileges/index` add-on.

 Marketplace owners can determine what :doc:`vendors' administrators </user_guide/users/vendors/index>` can do in their admin panels.
 To this end, they can: